-\r u \ .
-Conservatories / porches Visually inspected.
-The entrance porch is of timber framed/timber clad construction and is contained under a pitched roof clad with corrugated iron. is contained under a phones foot data with confugated from Communal areas Not applicable.
+Conservatories / porches Not applicable.
+Communal areas Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a detached timber single car garage/workshop contained under a pitched roof clad with corrugated iron.
-There are two timber sheds and a greenhouse.
-Outside areas and boundaries Vigually inspected Outside areas and boundaries Visually inspected.
-The garden contains shrubbery and vegetable patches.
-There is a pond in the rear garden.
+There is a timber shed.
+Outside areas and boundaries Visually inspected.
+Outside areas and boundaries The front garden is laid with slabs and contains flowerbeds.
+The rear garden is laid with concrete slabs.
 The driveway is laid with chips.
-Boundaries are defined by dry stane dykes and timber post and panel fencing.
+Boundaries are defined by concrete block walls and timber post and rail fencing.
 Ceilings Visually inspected from floor level.
-Ceilings have been lined with plasterboard.
-Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls and partitions are mixed in design with timber linings and timber stud lined with plasterboard.
+Ceilings have been lined with plasterboard and hardboard.
+Cominge have been miles with placerboard and haraboard.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal walls and partitions are mixed in design with plaster on the hard finishes and timber stud overlaid with plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber design overlaid with timber boarding and chipboard.
+Flooring at first floor level is of suspended timber design overlaid with tongue and groove boarding.
+Flooring in the main house at ground level is of solid concrete design.
+Flooring in the extension is of suspended timber design overlaid with chipboard.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of timber panel design.
-Some internal doors have glazed inserts. have glazed inserts.
-The kitchen has floor mounted units only.
+Interior doors are of timber panel design.
+Some internal doors have glazed inserts.
+The kitchen has a range of floor and wall mounted units.
+The staircase is of timber design.

-Chimney breasts and fireplaces Visually inspected.
-Chilling breasts and meplaces No testing of the flues or fittings was carried out.
-There is a multi fuel stove.
+Chimney breasts and fireplaces The fireplaces have been boarded over.
 Internal decorations Visually inspected.
 Wall and ceiling surfaces are finished in a mixture of paint and paper.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit located in the hallway.
-There is a further consumer unit located within the rear hallway.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is an LPG tank in the rear garden.
+Mains supply with the meter located in the hall cupboard.
+The trip switch is above the landing.
+There is a fusebox and trip switches in the hallway.
+Gas Not applicable.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-There is a three piece suite comprising bath with shower above, WC and wash hand basin.
+The en-suite provides a shower area, WC and wash hand basin.
+There is a three piece suite comprising bath, WC and wash hand basin.
+The cloakroom provides WC and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a wall mounted Worcester LPG fired boiler located in the kitchen.
-This is connected to steel panel radiators distributed throughout the property and also provides domestic hot water.

-Drainage Covers etc. were not lifted.
+The property is heated by means of electric storage and panel heaters distributed throughout.
+There is a pre-lagged copper hot water tank situated in the kitchen cupboard.
+This is has an electric immersion heater.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to a private septic tank.
+Drainage is connected to the main public sewer.